willthames/devops-singapore-2016/slides/sources/01-intro.md

 ---

-# Setting up target hosts
+# Set up target hosts

 Ansible is most easily used if you can ssh as a normal user to a host without a password, and then